Chris--B/Cprimes/README.md

 5) Build/export a 'primes.h'.
 It should be a single, self contained header file for interfacing the C-library.
 Using it instead of the collection in /cprimeslib/include would mean rebuilding everything every time the header changes, so it must be constructed from or include the other headers.

 6) More bindings.
-In no particular order: C#, Lua, Java, and Ruby.
+In no particular order: C#, Lua, Java, Ruby, and Rust.

 Building
 ========